Principles of IKI Krav Maga

 My background in martial arts, and other sources of wisdom, is extensive.
 I say other sources of wisdom because wisdom can be found anywhere and applied anywhere.
 The lessons that I apply to our style of Krav Maga come from my many teachers, and my life experience.
 These teachers include martial artists, rabbis, students, university professors, all this wisdom of the ages can be applied to self-defense.
 One need not be a martial artist to have wisdom that can be applied to martial arts.
 Or as the late Professor Amos Funkenstein said to me, "One does not need to be a triangle to teach geometry."
 (Funkenstein was recognized and regarded as a true genius.)

-I have applied my extremely diverse martial arts training, the wisdom of my teachers and parents, a lifetime of study of Talmud and history, including degrees in political science and economics, all to the art of IKI Krav Maga.
+I have applied my extremely diverse martial arts training, the wisdom of my teachers and parents, a lifetime of study of Talmud and history, including degrees in political science and economics, to the art of IKI Krav Maga.
 And I must thank and acknowledge my students, my team who have stood by me for close to 20 years of teaching, experimenting, and testing, often at the costs of pain and injuries to their own bodies.
 Everything we do is analyzed, questioned, tested full contact with full resistance, and then periodically tested again.
 That is why we do not invest money in fancy video productions.
 When one invests thousands of dollars in DVDs and videos, one must stick to that program until a profit is made.
 We do not invest money in this, and we drop and modify techniques as needed.
 We are slaves to no man, nor to the almighty dollar.
 We pursue truth at all costs.

 Easy to Learn, Easy to Apply, Easy to Remember - During my years in martial arts I learned countless techniques, but then, unfortunately, I forgot most of them.
 When I was at Karate College, I was known as "the guy who took notes", Renzo Gracie jokingly asked if he could borrow my notes to write a book.
 When I questioned participants at the end of the course, most "had a great time", but "could not remember much".
 Bottom line, most people forget most of what they learn.
-Of course, they remember the foundations, a karate man will remember his kicks, a boxer will certainly not forget his punches, a Judo man will not forget this O Soto Garei, but when it comes to self-defense techniques, against a knife attack, a gun, Multiple Attackers, Active Shooters, knife threats, Hostage Situations, Airlines self-defense etc. Oh yes, it is very difficult to remember and as a student, and as an instructor of many years, I can tell you that most people forget most techniques.
+Of course, they remember the foundations, a karate man will remember his kicks, a boxer will certainly not forget his punches, a Judo man will not forget this O Soto Garei, but when it comes to self-defense techniques, against a knife attack, a gun, Multiple Attackers, Active Shooters, knife threats, Hostage Situations, Airlines self-defense etc. Oh yes, it is very difficult to remember, and as a student and as an instructor of many years, I can tell you that most people forget most techniques.

 While a student, and then instructor, at the gym of Itay Gil in Jerusalem, I conducted a certain experiment: Many of the young men who came to train were seeking to improve their chances of being accepted to top military units.
 After some time training, they were all drafted.
 From time to time, during vacations, breaks, they would return to train.
 I would watch them and take note: how much, and what, did they retain?
 What did they forget?
 I found that they retained very little.
 After a few months of not training actively in martial arts, they could not remember most of the Judo throws, the knife defenses or the jujitsu joint locks.
-But they could remember their kicks, elbow strikes.
+But they could remember their kicks, elbow strikes, some basics.
 With those their form was excellent.
-My conclusion: Focus only on techniques that people can remember.
-Techniques that take months to learn and weeks to forget, are a waste of time.

 Gradually, over many years, this involved into a key principle of IKI.
-All techniques, in order to qualify as an IKI technique, must be Easy to learn, Easy to apply in diverse situations and easy to remember even if you have not trained in a while.
+All techniques, in order to qualify as an IKI technique, must be Easy to learn, Easy to apply in diverse situations and Easy to remember even if you have not trained in a while.
 I will elaborate a little.

 Easy to Apply - If you learn one technique and you can only apply it to one specific situation, we are not interested, we drop it.
-With IKI, you learn one concept, and then you learn to apply it an infinite number of related situations.
+With IKI, you learn one concept, and then you learn to apply it to an infinite number of related situations.
 You might encounter a situation "out there" that we have never covered in class, yet you will know how to apply the concept we learned in order to successfully defend yourself.
 This has happened many times over the years.
 Learn a concept (more on that soon), a simple technique, and apply it.
 If the technique/concept cannot be applied to other situations, we drop it, it is a waste of storage space in your brain.

 Easy to Remember - Life happens, most people are not full-time martial artists.
 I am a full-time martial artist and yet I too had trouble remembering techniques.
 Unless it was something I practiced regularly, I forget it.
 As an instructor I had to teach the basics to all students, but only few students reached the higher levels, as such, I did not get to review the more advanced techniques, and I forgot them and had to check my notes and drawings.
 Remembering a technique under the stress of a real-life violent attack is much more difficult than remembering it in class, or for a belt test.
 Thus, I made the decision, if a technique was not easy to remember, I dropped it from our curriculum.
 Martial arts must adapt to the people, not force people to adapt their lives to martial arts.
 Most of us are not monks living in the Shaolin Temple.
 We have lives, jobs, families, studies, religious and civic obligations.
 We adapt the art to the person.

 Concepts, not Techniques - Most styles of martial arts are a collection of techniques.
 A student might have a notebook, or even a published book, with the list of techniques.
 We do not.
 We do have techniques of course but they are secondary to the concepts.
 Some of these concepts will be explained further on in this article.
 The techniques are built upon concepts, simple body movements that are not only easy to learn and remember but that are repeated throughout our curriculum such that as a student learns a "new" technique, he will notice the similarity.
-I often put it this way, with the first technique, "Wow", that is amazing.
-After 3 - 5 techniques, "I see a pattern here", after 8 - 10 techniques, "I get the concept, I can know create my own techniques as situations arise, teacher, you are dismissed."
+I often put it this way, with the first technique, "Wow, that is amazing".
+After 3 - 5 techniques, "I see a pattern here", after 8 - 10 techniques, "I get the concept, I can now create my own techniques as situations arise, teacher, you are dismissed."

 Now of course we still need our teachers, but the idea is that once the student understands the concept, he can solve the problem himself.
 I, myself, will sometimes forget a technique for a particular situation, but then I apply the concept and "recreate" it, or come up with an improvement.
 Thus, it becomes not memorizing endless techniques but rather understanding a few basic concepts.
 The difference is a total game changer, but this is no game.